-I. Connect the Imagewriter to the serial printer port on the back of the Macintosh.

-2. Turn on the Imagewriter and make sure that it is ready for printing (the SELECT light should be on).

-3. Start the story as described in Section II.

-4. To start the transcript, type SCRIPT at the prompt (>).
-Do not type SCRIPT without the Imagewriter present and ready for printing.
-Note that SCRIPTing is available only with the draft quality font.

-5. To stop the transcript, type UNSCRIPT.

-6. SCRIPT and UNSCRIPT may be used as often as desired.
+- 1. Connect the Imagewriter to the serial printer port on the back of the Macintosh. - 2.
+Turn on the Imagewriter and make sure that it is ready for printing (the SELECT light should be on). - 3.
+Start the story as described in Section II. - 4.
+To start the transcript, type SCRIPT at the prompt (>).
+Do not type SCRIPT without the Imagewriter present and ready for printing. - 5.
+To stop the transcript, type UNSCRIPT. - 6.
+SCRIPT and UNSCRIPT may be used as often as desired

-VII.
+VI.
 Saving a Story Position